 I was in a conversation with a client of mine this week.
-They asked what was the most important thing I learned from my trip sailing around the world and how do I apply this this piece of information to my travel business.
+They asked what was the most important thing I learned from my trip sailing around the world and how do I apply this piece of information to my travel business.

 The answer is easy, “Always look forward.
-Focus on forward motion in any way that you can.
+Focus on forwarding motion in any way that you can.
 Envision your future.”
 Actually putting this idea into practice takes some effort as most of us focus on what is going on around us in the here and now.

 Let me tell you a story!
-Most long distance sailors love to tell stories…and I am no different!
+Most long-distance sailors love to tell stories…and I am no different!

 I was 23/24 when we were getting our “Peterson 44” sailboat “Rhiannon” ready to head off on a 5 1/2 year trip around the world.
-For those of you that know me know that the trip actually took 11 1/2 years, but, well, that is another story!
+For those of you that know me to know that the trip actually took 11 1/2 years, but, well, that is another story!

 He told me how he had sailed all over the world and had served on some of the last sailing merchant ships that were going around the horn and such.

-Now at this time, my mind was racing as this man must be at least 70 to 80 years old and did not seem like the 70 and 80 year old people I had experienced!
+Now at this time, my mind was racing as this man must be at least 70 to 80 years old and did not seem like the 70 and 80-year-old people I had experienced!

 With that, he wished me well and wished that my “Sails will always be full.”

-I remember sailing across the Atlantic from The Canary Islands to Martinique in the Caribbean, when we were becalmed for 4 days.
+I remember sailing across the Atlantic from The Canary Islands to Martinique in the Caribbean when we were becalmed for 4 days.
 Flat calm, NO wind, and very hot.
 To top it off, there was wind just 100 miles north of us as we learned via the HAM radio schedule we were on!
 At that time I remembered the sail maker’s words, “Focus on the horizon, that is my path.”
 So, we sat, cleaned the bottom of the boat, did the varnishing, made great meals we had not had before, read, and enjoyed the time.
 Then…the wind came back and off we went!
 It took us 28 days for that transit.

-“May your sails always be full!
+“May your sails always be full!”